-Diana Zuckerman, PhD, National Center for Health Research, Our Bodies Ourselves
+Diana Zuckerman, PhD, National Center for Health Research, on behalf of Cancer Prevention & Treatment Fund, in Our Bodies Ourselves: March 24, 2017

 Last week the media discovered that breast implants can cause cancer.
 Rather than causing breast cancer, experts now say that breast implants can cause a type of lymphoma (cancer of the immune system) called anaplastic large cell lymphoma (ALCL).

 You’ll be excused for thinking this is news.
 The truth is that experts have known that breast implants cause ALCL since at least 2013, and some of the foremost plastic surgeons in the country were discussing it behind closed doors since at least 2010.

 The U.S. Food and Drug Administration (FDA), which is responsible for making public information about the risks of medical devices, including breast implants, first published a report on its website about ALCL and breast implants in 2011.
 At that time, they said there was evidence that implants might possibly cause ALCL.
 The FDA’s report came months after anarticle published in Allure magazine stated that plastic surgeons and their medical societies were studying the possible link between breast implants and ALCL.

 Articles subsequently published in medical journals concluded that breast implants cause ALCL.
 But despite the growing evidence, the FDA didn’t update its website to officially report that breast implants really can cause ALCL until last week.
 That’s when the media realized it was a real story.

 If you think women should have been told this sooner, here’s what you need to know: